themagicalmammal/howtolinux/README.md

  ### - Browser
 Today Chrome is the most popular browser in the world.
 Also, I have been using Chrome since probably 2012. <br /> <br />

- **MENTION OPENSOURCE - Chrome is not an open-source browser, Vivaldi is partly open-source, and also Vivaldi does not support [video hardware acceleration](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes for Opera as well.** <br />
+ **MENTION OPENSOURCE - Chrome is not an open-source browser, Vivaldi is partly open-source, and also these browsers do not support [VAAPI](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes for Opera as well.** <br />

  **Firefox & TOR are the only open-source browsers on this list.
-Meaning these are better alternatives if you are looking for privacy.**
+Meaning these are better alternatives if you are looking for privacy.
+But, TOR doesn't support VAAPI. ** <br />

+To learn more about **VAAPI** go [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration).

  1. **Chrome**
  ```bash
  sudo apt install google-chrome-stable
  ```
- 2. **Vivaldi** [Chrome-based]
+ 2. **Vivaldi** [Chromium-based]
  ```bash
  wget -qO- https://repo.vivaldi.com/archive/linux_signing_key.pub | sudo apt-key add -
  sudo add-apt-repository 'deb https://repo.vivaldi.com/archive/deb/ stable main'